tsiky-rakotoherisoa/Master-s-Thesis/README.md

 **A Comparative Analysis of OpenVINO and YOLO**

-Master's thesis in Data Science — AIMS Rwanda, 2025
+Master's thesis in Mathematical Sciences - AIMS Rwanda, 2025
 Supervisor: Prof. Abebe Geletu W. Selassie
 Grade: Distinction

 ## What This Project Does

 This project builds a system that estimates vehicle speed from video footage using computer vision.
-It runs on a Raspberry Pi — a small, low-cost computer — making it practical for real-world deployment in places where high-end computing is not available.
+It runs on a Raspberry Pi, a small, low-cost computer - making it practical for real-world deployment in places where high-end computing is not available.

 ## What I Compared

 Two approaches were tested side by side:

-- **YOLO** — a deep learning object detector that finds vehicles in each video frame
+- **YOLO v3-tiny: **a deep learning object detector that finds vehicles in each video frame
-- **OpenVINO** — Intel's optimization toolkit that speeds up models to run on limited hardware
+- **OpenVINO: **Intel's optimization toolkit that speeds up models to run on limited hardware

 ## Why It Matters